SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-agneet42.md

 ### Proposal Abstract

  I intend to work on the project - **sunkit-image**.
-The project aims at creating the foundation of a Sunpy affiliated package, ‘sunkit-image’.
+The project aims at creating the foundation of a Sunpy affiliated package, ‘sunkit-image'.
 This package will contain image processing routines and functionalities specific to the analysis of solar physics data.
 As the project is about adding up a new package, the project aims at adding modules upon which this package can be built upon.
 They are:

 1. _Porting the Multi-Scale Gaussian Normalisation code from [1899](https://github.com/sunpy/sunpy/pull/1899)_ : Multi-Scale Gaussian Normalisation for Solar Image Processing was presented by Huw Morgan and Miloslav Druckmüller([link](https://arxiv.org/abs/1403.6613)).
 A common approach of processing EUV images is simply to display the square root (or a gamma-curve transformation), or alternatively, the logarithm, of the original pixel values.
 MGN is a  very efficient process based on localised normalising of the data at many different spatial scales.
 The method reveals information at the finest scales whilst maintaining enough of the larger-scale information to provide context.
 It also intrinsically flattens noisy regions and can reveal structure in off-limb regions out to the edge of the field of view.

 The pseudo-code has been implemented in #1899 has been mentioned above.
 There also has been another implementation of MGN by Eric Buchlin ([link](https://git.ias.u-psud.fr/ebuchlin/aia-movie/blob/master/medocimage/mgn.py)).
-An interesting observation is that when the code in #1899 is run, it does not have lots of NAN’s around the corner whilst the other implementation has lot’s of NAN’s floating around the corner  probably because the estimate for the width (swi) in the code is zero.
+An interesting observation is that when the code in #1899 is run, it does not have lots of NAN's around the corner whilst the other implementation has lot's of NAN's floating around the corner  probably because the estimate for the width (swi) in the code is zero.
 The image used was an AIA_171_IMAGE.

 The code in #1899 is a much more optimized version of the pseudo code as it reduces temporary arrays in memory without specific prodding.
 But, in #1899, Line 85 and 86 need to be replaced as the paper states of applying Arctan only to (k*Ci).
 Also, we need to figure out inconsistencies in the IDL code([link](http://eagle.imaps.aber.ac.uk/mgn.pro)) and the paper and report the same to the author/s, if any.